Glyburide and MetforminPronunciation

 • Vitamin B12 concentrations: Metformin may impair vitamin B12 absorption, particularly in those with inadequate vitamin B12 or calcium intake/absorption; very rarely associated with anemia.
 Rapid reversal of vitamin B12 deficiency may be observed with supplementation or discontinuation of metformin therapy.
 Monitor vitamin B12 serum concentrations and hematologic parameters periodically with long-term therapy.

 Signs and symptoms of hypoglycemia, urine for glucose and ketones, FPG, HbA1c (at least twice yearly in patients who have stable glycemic control and are meeting treatment goals; quarterly in patients not meeting treatment goals or with therapy change [ADA 2016a]), and fructosamine.
-Initial and periodic monitoring of hematologic parameters (eg, hemoglobin/hematocrit and red blood cell indices) and renal and hepatic function should be performed; monitor at least annually once patient is on maintenance therapy.
+Renal function (eGFR) should be performed prior to initiation of therapy and at least annually (more often in patients at risk of developing renal impairment; every 3 to 6 months if eGFR 45 to <60 mL/minute/1.73 m2; every 3 months if eGFR 30 to <45 mL/minute/1.73 m2 [Lipska 2011]).
+Initial and periodic monitoring of hematologic parameters (eg, hemoglobin/hematocrit and red blood cell indices) and hepatic function should be performed; monitor at least annually once patient is on maintenance therapy.
 Monitor vitamin B12 concentrations (periodically with long-term treatment) and folate (if megaloblastic anemia is suspected).

 Pregnancy Risk Factor

 Animal reproduction studies were not conducted with this combination.
 Refer to individual agents.